Thermostat: Construction and control

 Thermostats use different types of sensors to measure temperatures and actuate control operations.
 Mechanical thermostats commonly use bimetallic strips, converting a temperature change into mechanical displacement, to actuate control of the heating or cooling sources.
 Electronic thermostats, instead, use a thermistor or other semiconductor sensor, processing temperature change as electronic signals, to control the heating or cooling equipment.

 Conventional thermostats are example of "bang-bang controllers" as the controlled system either operates at full capacity once the setpoint is reached, or keeps completely off.
 Although it is the simplest program to implement, such control method requires to include some hysteresis in order to prevent excessively rapid cycling of the equipment around the setpoint.
 As a consequence, conventional thermostats cannot control temperatures very precisely.
-Instead, there are oscillations of a certain magnitude, usually 1-2 ℃.
-Such control is in general inaccurate, inefficient and high-level mechanical wear, but for components like compressors, it still has a significant cost advantage compared with more advanced ones allowing continuously variable capacity.
+Instead, there are oscillations of a certain magnitude, usually 1-2 °C. Such control is in general inaccurate, inefficient and may induce more mechanical wear; it however, allows for more cost-effective compressors compared to ones with continuously variable capacity.

 Another consideration is the time delay of the controlled system.
 To improve the control performance of the system, thermostats can include an "anticipator", which stops heating/cooling slightly earlier than reaching the setpoint, as the system will continue to produce heat for a short while.
 Turning off exactly at the setpoint will cause actual temperature to exceed the desired range, known as "overshoot".
 Bimetallic sensors can include a physical "anticipator", which has a thin wire touched on the thermostat.
 When current passes the wire, a small amount of heat is generated and transferred to the bimetallic coil.
 Electronic thermostats have an electronic equivalent.

 When higher control precision is required, a PID or MPC controller is preferred.
 However, they are nowadays mainly adopted for industrial purposes, for example, for semiconductor manufacturing factories or museums.